Duncanma/Blog/content/albums/sf-april-2023.md

       "PaymentLink": "https://buy.stripe.com/bIYaFM2j104GdjO15Q"
     },
     {
-      "Title": "Mural of Carol Doda (a legendary stripper from the 70s) painted ", "uniqueID": "93c8d183d589c178878fc954bb2b9633",
+      "Title": "Mural of Carol Doda (a legendary stripper from the 70s) on a wall in North Beach, painted by Natalie Gabriel", "uniqueID": "93c8d183d589c178878fc954bb2b9633",
       "Caption": "",
       "Latitude": "",